TomasGadea/scarlett-guidebot/README.md

 This project is divided in two parts:

-* `guide.py` provides all the geographic operations on the graphs representing maps.
-These operations go from getting the graphs to getting the coordinates of an address.
+* `guide.py` : Provides all the geographic operations, functions and algorithms applied to graphs that represent city networks.
+These operations go from downloading the graphs to getting the coordinates of an address, going through algorithmical computations as a graph shortest paths.

-* `bot.py` provides all the telegram API.
-It's job is to guide the users to their destinations reading commands and using guide.

-Although guide is used in bot, the libraries used on one module are not used in the other one because of they are focused in different utilities.
+* `bot.py` : Provides all the code needed for the interaction between the telegram API, the users of the bot, and the bot itself.
+Based on the guide.py module, bot.py treats user requests at a high level of abstraction, without going into graph algorithms at all.

 ### Prerequisites